benlynch1931/timer-app/README.md

 The ScreenController Scene switching was achieved using a video by Bro Code on YouTube.
 Find the video I used [here](https://www.youtube.com/watch?v=hcM-R-YOKkQ&ab_channel=BroCode)

+The TextToSpeech Engine was achieved using a blog on GeeksforGeeks.
+Found [here](https://www.geeksforgeeks.org/converting-text-speech-java/)

 Alarm Notification Sounds: